justbennet/umich-cluster-neuroimaging/docs/job-scripts.md

 ```

 as the three files used for my DTI analysis.
 You can, also, make your
-script an executable program by changing it _mode_ (permissions) once,
+script an executable program by changing its _mode_ (permissions) once,
 and then using it as a command.
 For example,

 ```